 If you intend to develop a more complicated configuration, check out how to run Generic Extractor locally.
 There are a number of examples accompanying the documentation which can be run locally too.
 In addition, several working configuration snippets, which have not made it to complete extractors yet, are available in our Wiki.

-Registering your Generic Extractor configuration is not required.
-However, when registered, it can be easily used in multiple projects.
+Publishing your Generic Extractor configuration is not required.
+However, when published, it can be easily used in multiple projects.
 A great advantage of using templates is that they do not limit the configuration at all.
 You can always switch to JSON free-form configuration when necessary.

-Also note that templates can be used only with registered Generic Extractor configurations.
+Also note that templates can be used only with published components based on Generic Extractor configurations.